 The Benefits of using Oak Trust Properties

-Here at Oak Trust Properties, we are extremely confident that we can place quality and reliable tenants through our comprehensive screening and background checks.
-Because of this we offer that if ANY tenant placed and managed by Oak Trust is evicted for any reason, or skips within 12 months after placement, we will find a replacement tenant for FREE!
-When it comes to tenant screening and placement, we do our homework so you can have peace-of-mind knowing that your property is in responsible hands.
-This is the absolute BEST tenant guarantee in the industry!!
+Here at Oak Trust Properties, we are extremely confident that we can place quality and reliable Residents through our comprehensive screening and background checks.
+Because of this we offer that if ANY Resident placed and managed by Oak Trust is evicted for any reason, or skips within 12 months after placement, we will find a replacement Resident for FREE!
+When it comes to Resident screening and placement, we do our homework so you can have peace-of-mind knowing that your property is in responsible hands.
+This is the absolute BEST Resident guarantee in the industry!!

 2. Reduce Vacancies and Turnover

-Our tenants appreciate our prompt attention to their issues.
+Our Residents appreciate our prompt attention to their issues.
 Our comprehensive screening and background check process, is the reason why we have such a low vacancy rate.
 Our average turnover is only 6 days!
-We accomplish this by showing properties BEFORE they are vacant.
-Our goal is to have a new tenant in line before the old one moves out!
-When we get notice of a tenant moving out, we list our properties on over 150 websites for maximum exposure.
-We also return EVERY phone call and email promptly from all interested tenants assuring that your property rents as quickly as possible.
+We list our properties on over 90 websites for maximum exposure.
+We also return EVERY phone call and email promptly from all interested Residents assuring that your property rents as quickly as possible.

 3. Excellent Customer Service

-We pride ourselves on excellent communication with our owners and tenants.
+We pride ourselves on excellent communication with our owners and Residents.
+We are the most responsive property management team which means faster results, happy Residents, and satisfaction guaranteed.
 If you need us, we are here!!
-Same day communication is an absolute guarantee!
+We will respond to your calls, emails, and texts within 1 business day or that month's management fee is waived!
 Our online owner statements are provided monthly so you can see each and every action taken on your property.

 4. Minimize Maintenance Costs

-We find that the best way to keep maintenance costs down is by frequently checking on our owners’ property.
-Our team conducts maintenance inspections twice a year to catch small issues before they turn into BIG problems.
+We find that the best way to keep maintenance costs down is by paying attention to the details and recommending preventative maintenance.
 Our licensed and bonded handymen are trained to provide you with the best service at the lowest overall cost.
 No maintenance surcharges!!